Zhongdao/Towards-Realtime-MOT/README.md

 # Towards-Realtime-MOT
 **NEWS:**
+- **[2020.01.29]** More models uploaded!
+The fastest one runs at around **38 FPS!**.
 - **[2019.10.11]** Training and evaluation data uploaded!
 Please see [DATASET_ZOO.md](https://github.com/Zhongdao/Towards-Realtime-MOT/blob/master/DATASET_ZOO.md) for details.
 - **[2019.10.01]** Demo code and pre-trained model released!

 ## Introduction
 This repo is the a codebase of the Joint Detection and Embedding (JDE) model.
 JDE is a fast and high-performance multiple-object tracker that learns the object detection task and appearance embedding task simutaneously in a shared neural network.
 Techical details are described in our [arXiv preprint paper](https://arxiv.org/pdf/1909.12605v1.pdf).
-By using this repo, you can simply achieve **MOTA 64%+** on the "private" protocol of [MOT-16 challenge](https://motchallenge.net/tracker/JDE), and with a near real-time speed at **18~24 FPS** (Note this speed is for the entire system, including the detection step! ) .
+By using this repo, you can simply achieve **MOTA 64%+** on the "private" protocol of [MOT-16 challenge](https://motchallenge.net/tracker/JDE), and with a near real-time speed at **22~38 FPS** (Note this speed is for the entire system, including the detection step! ) .

 We hope this repo will help researches/engineers to develop more practical MOT systems.
 For algorithm development, we provide training data, baseline models and evaluation methods to make a level playground.
 For application usage, we also provide a small video demo that takes raw videos as input without any bells and whistles.